ClickCease

 Plaintiff and Defense Legal Teams: The legal teams include anyone working with or on behalf of the plaintiff or defendant involved in the trial.
 This could include attorneys, paralegals, and any other relevant parties.

 Witnesses and Experts: In making their case, both sides will present a series of witnesses to provide testimony that supports their case.
-This could include anyone from eyewitnesses to an accident to medical experts who treated the victim and can speak to their injuries.
+This could include anyone from eyewitnesses and accident reconstruction experts to medical experts who treated the victim and can speak to their injuries.
 In many cases, witnesses will only be in court on the day they are due to be called to testify.

 Onlookers and Coverage